operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 - Issue is universal across different industries and business types

-# Problem Impact

-Welcome to the Problem Impact phase.

-Now that we've identified your problem and its scale, it's time to quantify the real impact in measurable terms.
-We'll work together to calculate exactly what those 7-14 hours of manual administrative work cost individuals and businesses — whether that's in lost productivity, missed opportunities, or direct financial impact.

-This will give you concrete numbers to communicate the value of your AI-native ERP solution.
-Ready to dive in and start quantifying the impact?

----

-## Individual Level Impact
+# Individual Level Impact

-You mentioned that people spend 7-14 hours per week on manual administrative tasks.
+We mentioned that people spend 7-14 hours per week on manual administrative tasks.
 To quantify this impact, we need to understand what this time costs them personally and professionally.

 The most significant ways this time burden impacts individuals are: